-- SEEC 3190 Early Childhood Inclusive Practicum: Prekindergarten-Kindergarten 0-4-1 Prerequisites: SPEC 2999, admission to Teacher Education, and SPEC 2000.
-Corequisites: ECED 3000, PSYC 3120, READ 3200, SPEC 3020, SPEC 3040.
-Supervised classroom experiences in inclusive prekindergarten-kindergarten classrooms.
+SEEC 3190 Early Childhood Inclusive Practicum: Prekindergarten-Kindergarten 0-4-1 Prerequisites: SPEC 2999.
+Supervised classroom experiences in inclusive prekindergartenkindergarten classrooms.
 Students work under the supervision of mentor teachers and university supervisors for a minimum of four hours per week.
-Emphasis is on including students with disabilities in the general education classroom environment. - SEEC 3300 Teaching Concepts and Context to All Young Children 2-0-2 Prerequisites: SPEC 2999 and SEEC 3690.
-Co-requisite SEEC 4690.
-Fundamentals of teaching across all content and subject matter will be explored, including models of teaching. - SEEC 3400 Classroom Management in Inclusive Early Childhood Education 3-0-3 Prerequisites: SPEC 2999 and admission to Teacher Education.
-Co-requisite: SEEC 3690.
+Emphasis is on including students with disabilities in the general education classroom environment.

+SEEC 3300 Teaching Concepts and Content to All Young Children 2-0-2 Prerequisites: SPEC 2999.
+Fundamentals of teaching across all content and subject matter will be explored, including models of teaching.

+- SEEC 3400 Classroom Management in Inclusive Early Childhood Education 3-0-3 Prerequisites: SPEC 2999.
 Fundamentals of creating an elementary classroom environment that is conducive to learning.
-The course will focus on individual and group management strategies which facilitate inclusion of students with disabilities in elementary classrooms. - SEEC 3410 Individual and Group Planning and Curriculum in Early Childhood 3-0-3 Prerequisites: SPEC 2999 and admission to Teacher Education.
-Co-requisite: SEEC 3690.
+The course will focus on individual and group management strategies which facilitate inclusion of students with disabilities in elementary classrooms. - SEEC 3410 Individual and Group Planning and Curriculum in Early Childhood 3-0-3 Prerequisites: SPEC 2999.
 Fundamentals of planning for instruction of individuals and groups will be explored, including lesson/unit design.
-Collaborative development of the Individual Education Plan will also be addressed. - SEEC 3690 Early Childhood Inclusive Practicum: Grades K-3 0-4-1 Prerequisites: SPEC 2999 and SEEC 3190.
-Co-requisites: READ 3500, SCI 3000, SEEC 3400, SEEC 3410.
+Collaborative development of the Individual Education Plan will also be addressed. - SEEC 3690 Early Childhood Inclusive Practicum: Grades K-3 0-4-1 Prerequisites: SPEC 2999.
 Supervised classroom experiences in inclusive kindergarten through third grade classrooms.
 Students work under the supervision of mentor teachers and university supervisors for a minimum of four hours per week.
-Emphasis will be on including students with disabilities in the general education classroom environment. - SEEC 4140 Practicum in Mild Disabilities 0-4-1 Prerequisite: SPEC 2000.
-Co-requisite: SPEC 4110.
+Emphasis will be on including students with disabilities in the general education classroom environment.

+SEEC 4140 Practicum in Mild Disabilities

+Prerequisite: SPEC 2999.
 Supervised classroom experiences in a school setting where individuals with mild disabilities are receiving services.
 Students will work under the supervision of mentor teachers and university supervisors for a minimum of four hours per week.
 Emphasis will be on providing direct instruction to students with mild disabilities and application of content of SPEC 4110 with students of school age.

-SEEC 4180 Language Development and Disability 3-0-3 - The study of the foundation and sequence of language and communication development, characteristics of language and communication disorders and differences, and selected intervention strategies for children birth through age eight.
+SEEC 4180 Language Development and Disability

+Prerequisite: SPEC 2999.
+The study of the foundation and sequence of language and communication development, characteristics of language and communication disorders and differences, and selected intervention strategies for children birth through age eight.

-SEEC 4690 Early Childhood Inclusive Practicum: Grades 3-5 0-4-1 Prerequisite: SEEC 3690.
-Co-requisites: SEEC 3300, READ 4200, SPEC 4200, SEEC 4180.
+SEEC 4690 Early Childhood Inclusive Practicum: Grades 3-5 0-4-1 Prerequisite: SPEC 2999.
 Supervised classroom experiences in inclusive third through fifth grade classrooms.
 Students work under the supervision of mentor teachers and university supervisors for a minimum of four hours per week.
 Emphasis will be on including students with disabilities in the general education classroom environment.